blackbeam/rust-mysql-simple/README.md

 ##### Note

-Statemet cache only works for:
+Statement cache only works for:
 1.  for raw [`Conn`]
 2.  for [`PooledConn`]:
     * within its lifetime if [`PoolOpts::reset_connection`] is `true`